-48 glmFit
+glmFit

-lib.size numeric vector of length ncol(y) giving library sizes.
+у an object that contains the raw counts for each library (the measure of expres- sion level); alternatively, a matrix of counts, or a DGEList object with (at least) elements counts (table of unadjusted counts) and samples (data frame contain- ing information about experimental group, library size and normalization factor for the library size) design numeric matrix giving the design matrix for the tagwise linear models.
+Must be of full column rank.
+Defaults to a single column of ones, equivalent to treating the columns as replicate libraries. dispersion numeric scalar or vector of negative binomial dispersions.
+Can be a common value for all tags, or a vector of values can provide a unique dispersion value for each tag.
+If NULL will be extracted from y, with order of precedence: tagwise dispersion, trended dispersions, common dispersion. offset numeric matrix of same size as y giving offsets for the log-linear models.
+Can be a scalor or a vector of length ncol{y}, in which case it is expanded out to a matrix. weights optional numeric matrix giving prior weights for the observations (for each library and transcript) to be used in the GLM calculations.
+Not supported by methods "linesearch" or "levenberg". lib.size numeric vector of length ncol(y) giving library sizes.
 Only used if offset=NULL, in which case offset is set to log(lib.size).
-Defaults to colSums(y).

-prior.count.total the total number of prior counts to be added to each row of data to shrink the estimated log-fold-changes towards zero.

-start optional numeric matrix of initial estimates for the linear model coefficients.

-method which fitting algorithm to use.
-Possible values are "auto", "linesearch", "levenberg"

-or "simple".

-.. other arguments are passed to lower-level functions, for example to mglmLS.

-glmfit a DGEGLM object, usually output from glmFit.

-coef integer or character vector indicating which coefficients of the linear model are to be tested equal to zero.
+Defaults to colSums(y). prior.count average prior count to be added to observation to shrink the estimated log-fold- changes towards zero. start optional numeric matrix of initial estimates for the linear model coefficients. method which fitting algorithm to use.
+Possible values are "auto", "linesearch", "levenberg" or "simple". other arguments are passed to lower-level functions, for example to mglmLS. glmfit a DGEGLM object, usually output from glmFit. coef integer or character vector indicating which coefficients of the linear model are to be tested equal to zero.
 Values must be columns or column names of design.
 Defaults to the last coefficient.
-Ignored if contrast is specified.

-contrast numeric vector or matrix specifying one or more contrasts of the linear model coefficients to be tested equal to zero.
+Ignored if contrast is specified. contrast numeric vector or matrix specifying one or more contrasts of the linear model coefficients to be tested equal to zero.
 Number of rows must equal to the number of columns of design.
-If specified, then takes precedence over coef.

-abundance.trend

-logical, whether to allow an abundance-dependent trend when estimating the prior values for the quasi-likelihood multiplicative dispersion parameter.

-glmFit and glmLRT implement generalized linear model (glm) methods developed by McCarthy et al (2012).
+If specified, then takes precedence over coef. test which test (distribution) to use in calculating the p-values.
+Possible values are "F" or "chisq". abundance.trend logical, whether to allow an abundance-dependent trend when estimating the prior values for the quasi-likelihood multiplicative dispersion parameter. robust logical, whether to estimate the prior.df robustly. winsor.tail.p numeric vector of length 2 giving proportion to trim (Winsorize) from lower and upper tail of the distribution of genewise deviances when estimating the hy- perparameters.
+Positive values produce robust empirical Bayes ignoring outlier small or large deviances.
+Only used when robust=TRUE. plot logical, whether to plot the quasi-likelihood dispersion estimates vs abundance glmFit and glmLRT implement generalized linear model (glm) methods developed by McCarthy et al (2012).

 glmFit fits genewise negative binomial glms, all with the same design matrix but possibly different dispersions, offsets and weights.
-When the design matrix defines a one-way layout, or can be re-parametrized to a one-way layout, the glms are fitting very quickly using mglmOneGroup.
+When the design matrix defines a one-way layout, or can be reparametrized to a one-way layout, the glms are fitting very quickly using mglmOneGroup.
 Otherwise the default fitting method, implemented in mglmLS, is a parallelized line search algorithm described by McCarthy et al (2012).
 Other possible fitting methods are mglmLevenberg and mglmSimple.